ksandom/handWavey/examples/gestureLayouts/tiltClick-zoom/README.md

     * Click: Tilt your hand off to the side it naturally wants to turn.
     * Right click: Tilt your hand slightly unnaturally.
     * Middle click: Close your hand, then tilt to the side it naturally wants to turn.
-    * Double click:
-      * Touch the action zone.
+    * Double click: Touch the action zone.
-      * Hand in neutral position.
+* Scroll: Hand in neutral position.
 Close your hand.
+Move hand up/down.
+* Zoom (CTRL + Scroll): Hand in neutral position.
+Close your hand.
 Rotate slightly unnaturally.
-* Scroll: Hand in neutral position.
-Close your hand.
 Move hand up/down.
 * Keys <!-- (nice to haves) -->
     * CTRL: Introduce secondary hard.
 Tilt slightly unnaturally.
     * ALT: Introduce secondary hard.
 Keep relatively flat.